 Learn about different types of interviews.

 As you will see below, there are many different types of interviews.
-Once you are selected for an interview, you may experience one or more of the situations described below.
-When you schedule an interview, try to get as much information as possible about whom you will be meeting.
-Note that it is rare to have only one interview prior to a job offer.
-Most employers will bring back a candidate a number of times to ensure a potential employee will fit into the company culture.
+Once selected for an interview, you may experience one or more of the situations described below.
+When you schedule an interview, try to get as much information as possible about whom you will meet.
+It is rare to have only one interview before a job offer.
+Most employers will bring back a candidate several times to ensure a potential employee fits into the company culture.

 Use Big Interview to prepare for interviews.
 This tool gives you 24/7 access to interactive interview practice opportunities.